Gauley Bridge station

 Gauley Bridge Railroad Station is a historic railroad station in Gauley Bridge, West Virginia.
-The station was constructed on a Kanawha and Michigan Railroad line in 1893 and later became a Chesapeake and Ohio Railroad station.
+The station was constructed on a Kanawha and Michigan Railroad line in 1893 and later became a Chesapeake and Ohio Railway station.
 It closed to trains in 1958 and became a fire station for the Gauley Bridge Volunteer Fire Department until it closed permanently in 1973.
 The station is reflective of company-built small-town railroad stations of its era.
 It was added to the National Register of Historic Places on May 15, 1980.